-The Company's Earnings before Interest, Taxes, Depreciation, and Amortization (EBITDA) margin experienced a notable surge during the initial quarter of 2024, reaching 58%, compared to the preceding year's 40%.
-This substantial improvement can be primarily attributed to a strategic reduction in costs.
-The Company's operating power plants remain a steadfast source of earnings for the Group, ensuring consistent revenue streams.
+The Company's Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) margin held steady at 43%, up from 39% in the previous year.
+This improvement is primarily due to a strategic reduction in costs and enhanced performance of the operating power plants.
+The Company's power plants continue to be a reliable source of earnings for the Group, providing consistent revenue streams.